Tackling ergot contaminations from day one

 Table 1: Ergot concentrations allowed in grain and feed (Scott, 2009)

-The actual content of ergot alkaloids depends on their concentration in the ergot bodies.
-EFSA has reported a strong correlation between the content of sclerotia and the levels of ergot alkaloids (coefficients ranged between 0.806 for rye grains and 0.972 for triticale grains).
-However, in the same report, the absence of sclerotia did not exclude the presence of Ergot alkaloid (EA).
-However some samples with no sclerotia identified showed measurable levels of Ergot Alkaloids (EA’s).
+The concentration of ergot alkaloids in the grain depends on the content of sclerotia.
+The European Food Safety Authority (EFSA) has reported a strong correlation between the content of sclerotia and the levels of ergot alkaloids, with coefficients ranging from 0.806 for rye grains to 0.972 for triticale grains.
+However, the absence of sclerotia does not necessarily exclude the presence of ergot alkaloids.
+Some samples without identified sclerotia still showed measurable levels of ergot alkaloids.

 Contamination levels and effects

-There are some ergot reports of concentrations close to regulations already showing a detrimental effect.
-In a swine trial where the animals were exposed for 28 days to doses with concentrations close to the EU regulations (1.2 and 2.5 gr sclerotia/kg feed), the results were remarkable.
-The animals that were fed with a higher dosage showed a decrease in feed intake in the second week.
-The animals that were fed with a lower dosage reported a reduction in the last 14 days of the experiment.
-No clinical signs of acute toxicity were reported but different organs were affected.
-In the liver you could see an alteration of the tissue, including development of inflammatory infiltrates.
-In the jejunum, a reduced villi height and increased damage to the epithelium (Maruo et al., 2018).
+Reports have shown that ergot concentrations close to regulations can have detrimental effects.
+In a swine trial where animals were exposed to doses with concentrations near EU regulations (1.2 and 2.5 gr sclerotia/kg feed) for 28 days, significant results were observed.
+Animals fed with the higher dosage showed decreased feed intake in the second week, while those fed with the lower dosage reported a reduction in the last 14 days of the experiment.
+Although no clinical signs of acute toxicity were reported, various organs were affected.
+The liver exhibited tissue alterations, including the development of inflammatory infiltrates, while the jejunum showed reduced villi height and increased damage to the epithelium (Maruo et al., 2018).

-Other studies (Oresanya et al., 2003) reported a dose response reduction in ADFI in the last week of a 28 days trial with weaned pigs fed feed containing ergot concentrations ranging from 0.05 to 1.00% of the diets.
+Other studies (Oresanya et al., 2003) reported a dose-response reduction in average daily feed intake in the last week of a 28 days trial with weaned pigs fed feed containing ergot concentrations ranging from 0.05 to 1.00% of the diets.
 The reduction in feed intake has been linked to the aromatic properties of ergot alkaloids (Whittemore et al., 1977).
-Because of several reports of detrimental effects with ergot contamination close to regulation limits, different authors have suggested a more practical table of recommendations taking in consideration the actual alkaloid content rather than ergot bodies.
+Because of several reports of detrimental effects with ergot contamination close to regulation limits, different authors have suggested a more practical table of recommendations taking into consideration the actual alkaloid content rather than ergot bodies.

-At feed mill level, the recommendation to avoid contamination by ergot is the same as any mycotoxin contamination.
-A good quality control of incoming raw materials that stresses out the importance of a good sampling protocol.
-Further down the feed manufacturing process some techniques that can reduce the risk include grain cleaning methods (i.e. scalpers, shaker decks) that remove impurities, or specific grain cleaning equipment such as gravitational separators and color sorters.
-At farm level, the recommendation is to remove the affected feed.
+At the feed mill level, the recommended approach for preventing ergot contamination is similar to addressing any mycotoxin contamination.
+It involves implementing effective quality control measures for incoming raw materials, with a strong emphasis on proper sampling protocols.
+In the subsequent feed manufacturing process, various techniques can help reduce the risk, such as grain cleaning methods (e.g., scalpers, shaker decks) that remove impurities, as well as specific grain cleaning equipment like gravitational separators and color sorters.
+These methods aid in minimizing the presence of ergot bodies.
+On the farm level, it is advised to remove any feed that has been affected by ergot.

-As with other mycotoxin contamination, the use of mycotoxin binders is an alternative.
-While there is very limited reports of in vivo studies testing mycotoxin binders, in vitro binding efficacy, similarly to other mycotoxins, can give an indication of the potential capacity of a product to reduce the effects of ergot contamination when fed to farm animals.
-Therefore, such in vitro binding tests are very useful for making a differentiation between the different commercial toxin binders available in the market and to select a binder that can bring a real added value in tackling ergot contaminations in animal feed.
+Similarly to addressing other mycotoxin contaminations, the use of mycotoxin binders is an alternative approach.
+Although there are limited reports of in vivo studies testing mycotoxin binders specifically for ergot, evaluating the in vitro binding efficacy–as done with other mycotoxins–can provide insights into a product’s potential to reduce the effects of ergot contamination when administered to farm animals.
+Therefore, conducting in vitro binding tests is highly valuable for distinguishing between different commercially available toxin binders and selecting a binder that can effectively tackle ergot contaminations in animal feed, thus bringing added value to farming operations.

 Your Agrimprove Expert